rizinorg/book/src/configuration/evars.md

 ### scr.wheel: `bool`

-This variable lets you toggle the mouse wheel in visual mode.
-Turning this variable off will be useful when you want to use your mouse to right click and copy something from the Visual mode.
+This variable lets you enable the mouse in Visual mode.
+Turning this variable on will be useful when you want to use your mouse to scroll through your disassembly or copy something in the Visual mode.

 ## General Configuration